niktay/niktay.github.io/_posts/2020-05-12-sharky-ctf-give_away_two.md

     PIE:      PIE enabled
 ```

 Okay, that explains it.
 This is a [Position Independent Executable (PIE)](https://codywu2010.wordpress.com/2014/11/29/about-elf-pie-pic-and-else/).
-In the context of this challenge, it means that the address of `main` would be every run (assuming [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) is turned on).
+In the context of this challenge, it means that the address of `main` would be different every run (assuming [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) is turned on).
 We can verify this by running the binary multiple times.

 ```
 vagrant@ctf:/vagrant/challenges/sharky/give_away_two$ ./give_away_2